xiix0/scam/README.md

-You will have a long and unpleasant discussion with your supervisor.
+Good night to spend with family, but avoid arguments with your mate's new lover.